programmableinfrastructure/p24e.io/_guides/service-discovery/vulcand-etcd.md

 [vulcand/backends](https://docs.vulcand.io/proxy.html#backends-and-servers)

-Vulcand load-balances requests within the backend and keeps the connection pool to every server.
+Vulcand load-balances requests within the backend and keeps the connections open to every server in the pool.
 Frontends using the same backend will share the connections.
 Changes to the backend configuration can be done at any time and will triger a graceful reload of the settings.

 ```json
 {